robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_servo_calibration/youtube_script.md

 [ON SCREEN: Preview of the spider robot in action]

 Ever seen a spider robot in action?
-If not, you're in for a treat.
+ If not, get ready for some fun.
  In this series, we're not just watching one—we're building it!
  Using materials that are easy to find, we're crafting a DIY spider robot, and I'm inviting you to join me on this adventure.

 Welcome to our shared journey of discovery and innovation.